-The British Small Animal Veterinary Association (BSAVA) strongly recommends that the veterinary profession embraces the responsible use of antibacterials in order to:
+The British Small Animal Veterinary Association (BSAVA) strongly recommends that the veterinary profession embraces the responsible use of antibacterials, as part of the One Health approach to antimicrobial use, in order to:

-The BSAVA strongly recommends against the use of antibacterials with restricted use in human medicine ( e.g. Imipenem and Vancomycin) in any circumstances and that antibacterials such as Amikacin should only be used when culture and sensitivity results indicate that it will be effective and other agents are inappropriate.
+The BSAVA strongly discourages the use of antibacterials with restricted use in human medicine ( e.g. Imipenem and Vancomycin) in any circumstances.

-Antibacterials are essential drugs for treating bacterial infections.
-They have brought great benefits to humans and domestic animals by enabling the treatment of diseases that previously caused significant morbidity and mortality.
+Antibacterials are essential drugs for treating bacterial infections, providing great benefits to humans and domestic animals by enabling the treatment of diseases that previously caused significant morbidity and mortality.

-Unfortunately antibacterials have become victims of their own success and their increasing usage has encouraged the development of antibacterial resistance.
-Although the use of antibacterials does not in itself induce antibacterial resistance, exposure to antibacterials favours the survival of organisms carrying resistance genes.
+Unfortunately, inappropriate use of antibacterials has hastened the development of antibacterial resistance.
+Although the use of antibacterials does not in itself induce resistance, reducing the growth or killing susceptible strains promotes the relative proliferation of resistant bacteria.

 At the same time as antibacterials have become less effective as a result of the development of antibacterial resistance, there has been a reduced rate of development of new drugs.
-These two factors mean that we need to protect the effectiveness of the antibacterials we have through responsible use and stewardship.
+These two factors mean that it is essential to protect the effectiveness of the currently available antibacterials through responsible use and stewardship.

-While antibacterial resistance is currently not a serious issue in companion animal practice it is recognised that this is a “One Health” issue affecting humans, animals and the environment.
-It can only be tackled through an integrated strategy that aims to
+Antibacterial resistance is recognised as a “One Health” issue affecting humans, animals and the environment.
+It is a global issue that requires global solutions and an integrated strategy that aims to:

 Bella Moss Foundation

 Companion November 2018: The why and how of antimicrobial prophylaxis

 Guidance for the rational use of antimicrobials (GRAM) book